 Dry fasting

 Dry fasting is a total fast, meaning no food and no drinks, including water.
-You can make TRE, 5:2, ADF, and ESE—any fasting method except water fasting, really—into a dry fast.
+You can make TRE, 5:2, ADF, and ESE — any fasting method except water fasting, really — into a dry fast.

-If you haven’t already gotten your intermittent fasting journey underway, try our SIMPLE quiz.
-We’ll recommend a protocol for you, so all you have to do is focus on fasting!
+If you haven’t already gotten your intermittent fasting journey underway, try our Simple quiz.
+We’ll recommend a schedule for you, so all you have to do is focus on fasting!
+Then, once you’ve done that, read our intermittent fasting for beginners guide for some extra tips.

 So, what breaks an intermittent fast?